erroronline1/caro/readme.md

 Case positions are fetched by request.
 If available, tables of the calculatory items will be displayed from within the records according to the provided ERP case number(s).
 Data will be presented as constructed within the custom interface-class-method.
 Keys must match the language chunks `record.erpinterface.casepositions`.

+### Case media
+Case media are fetched by request.
+If available, links with data-urls will be displayed containing the files from within the records according to the provided ERP case number(s).
+Data will be presented as constructed within the custom interface-class-method.

 ### Custom database dumps
 Your custom erp interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).